SAS-Systems/Unveiled-Documentation/Testplan.md

 The following chapters will describe which parts of the "Unveiled" application will be covered by tests, what the common test approach is, which tools should be used and how the test goals are defined.

 ## 2. Evaluation Mission and Test Motivation
+### 2.1 Background
+Testing supports all project members with feedback to their work.
+It ensures that use cases and functionalities are implemented in a correct manner and shows if changes infected the behaviour of the application in a bad way.

+### 2.2 Evaluation Mission
+The overall goal is to find broken functionality and logical bugs, so that they can be fixed early enough.

+## 2.3 Test Motivators
+Our test motivation is to reduce quality and technical risks.
+This supports us successfully realise our use cases.

 ## 3. Target Test Items
 The following list contains those test items that have been identified as targets for testing.